jet/propulsion/DOCUMENTATION.md

 ## Supported Input sources

-Propulsion provides for processing events from the following sources:
+Propulsion provides direct support for processing events from the following sources:

 1. `Propulsion.CosmosStore`: Lightly wraps the Change Feed Processor library within the `Microsoft.Azure.Cosmos` client, which provides a load balanced leasing system (comparable to Kafka consumers).
-This enables multiple running instances of a Processor bearing the same Consumer Group Name to parallelize processing using the [competing consumers pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CompetingConsumers.html).
+This enables multiple running instances of a Processor bearing the same Processor (Consumer Group) Name to parallelize processing using the [competing consumers pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CompetingConsumers.html).
 There can be as many active processors as physical partitions.
    - Each physical Partition of the CosmosDb Container maps to an input Tranche.
 The configured Processor Parallelism limit governs the maximum number of Streams for which work is being processed at any time (even if the Change Feed Processor library assigns more than one partition to a given Processor Instance).
      - (Internally, when the API supplies a batch of Items/Documents, it indicates the Partition Id via the Context's `LeaseToken` property).
    - Over time, as a Container splits into more physical Partitions (either due to assigning > 10K RU per physical partition, or as the data size approaches the 50GB/partition limit).
    - The Change Feed Processor library can monitor and present metrics about the processing.
 It estimates the processing Lag to indicate the distance between the current checkpoint position and the tail of each partition.
 (These lags can be exposed as Prometheus metrics if desired).
    - The Change Feed Processor library maintains checkpoints within an 'auxiliary container'.
 By convention, that's a sibling Container with the name`{container}-aux`.
-The document containing the checkpoint position also doubles for managing the current owner of the lease for that partition (Load balancing is achieved either by consumers self-assigning expired leases, or forcibly taking over a lease from a consumer that is currently assigned more than one partition).
+The document containing the checkpoint position also doubles as a lease tokeb managing the current owner of the lease for that partition (Load balancing is achieved either by consumers self-assigning expired leases, or forcibly taking over a lease from a consumer that is currently assigned more than one partition).
 2. `Propulsion.DynamoStore`: Reads from an Index Table fed and maintained by a `Propulsion.DynamoStore.Indexer` Lambda.
     - the Source runs a Reader loop for each Partition of the DynamoStore Index, each mapping to an individual input Tranche.
 (Currently the Indexer is hardcoded to only feed into a single partition.)
     - The `Propulsion.DynamoStore.Notifier` mechanism can be used to distribute the processing over as many Lambda instances as there are DynamoStore Index Partitions (via SQS FIFO triggers) without redundant reprocessing of notifications (each Lambda invocation is triggered by a token specific to a single DynamoStore Index Partition)